 Our immigration solicitors offer a free consultation for all family visa applications in the UK.
 To book your appointment call us on 0203 909 8399 or contact us online.

-The UK family visa allow certain family members and dependents of people who already have another type of UK visa to join them in the UK.
+The UK family visa allows certain family members and dependents of people who already have another type of UK visa to join them in the UK.
 Married or civil partners, unmarried partners, children, grandchildren, parents, and dependent adult relatives are all covered by UK family visas, and in some cases, extended family members may be able to enter the UK as well under the EEA regulations.

 - Spouse visa